stellar/stellar-core/docs/software/commands.md

     intensive contract.
 Each invocation picks a random amount of resources between some bound.
 Resource bounds can be set with the `dataentrieslow`, `dataentrieshigh`, `kilobyteslow`, `kilobyteshigh`, `txsizelow`, `txsizehigh`,
-    `cpulow`, `cpuhigh`, where CPU bounds correspond to instruction count.
+    `cpulow`, `cpuhigh`, where CPU bounds correspond to instruction count. `instances` and `wasms` parameters determine how many unique contract instances and wasm entries will be used.
   * `upgrade_setup` mode create soroban contract instance to be used by `create_upgrade`.
 This mode must be run before `create_upgrade`.
   * `create_upgrade` mode write a soroban upgrade set and returns the ConfigUpgradeSetKey.
-Most network config settings are supports.
+Most network config settings are supported.
 If a given setting is ommited or set to 0, it is not upgraded and maintains the current value.
 To not exceed HTTP string limits, the names are very short.
 See `CommandHandler::generateLoad` for available options.